maryosu/skinhub/README.md

 [Download](https://frankie.s-ul.eu/Su86zN3n)

-hitsounds from 404 skin and different reverse arrows which can be found in many skins such as aristia(edit)+trail
+hitsounds from 404 skin and different reverse arrows which can be found in many skins such as sytho skin which is further down

 <h1>Cinnamon DT (edit)</h1>